charliewynn/hollandwynn/_posts/2021-1-13-things-to-do-in-san-jose.md

 # Zoo

-[Zoológico y Jardín Botánico Nacional](https://g.page/zoosimonbolivar?share) We had a great time at the zoo and would be happy to go back with you!
+<a href="https://g.page/zoosimonbolivar?share" target="_blank">Zoológico y Jardín Botánico Nacional</a> We had a great time at the zoo and would be happy to go back with you!

 # Walking/Shoping